123xiaochen/VCFshiny/README.md

 ## Development
 WGS-shiny development takes place on Github: https://github.com/123xiaochen/WGS-shiny

-Please submit any reproducible bugs you encounter to the issue tracker
+Please submit any reproducible bugs you encounter to the <a href="https://github.com/123xiaochen/WGS-shiny/issues" target="_blank">issue tracker</a>

 We will also put most commonly encountered issues in the FAQ page.